Dapo-Obembe/alphawebplate-tw/README.md

    cd your-theme-name
    ```

-2. IMPORTANT: Change every instances of https://swiftplate.loocal to your wordpress local URL.
+2. IMPORTANT: Change every instances of https://example.local to your wordpress local URL and change the port: 9000 to any number you wish.

 3. Install dependencies: